tarikbouchaala/budget-app/README.md

 ## :information_source: Info

-Please note that the app is not yet fully responsive, but I am planning to make it responsive in the future.
-Thank you for trying out my app!
-If you find the app helpful or if you like the project, please don't forget to star the repo!
+Please note that this app is not yet responsive, so it may not display properly on all devices.
+However, I am working on adding responsive design in future updates.

+Thanks for checking out my budget app!